 - disability

 - pregnancy and maternity

 - race

-- · religion or belief
+- religion or belief

-All of the categories above will not be explicitly collected, but it may be possible to infer these categories from images and video recordings.
+The categories above will not be explicitly collected, but, where employees and volunteers are clearly recognisable, it may be possible to infer or determine these categories from video and images.

 In order to lawfully process special category data, we must identify both a lawful basis under Article 6 of the UK GDPR and a separate condition for processing under Article 9.
 There are ten conditions for processing special category data, which are as follows: